Romeo-Bess/Romeo-s-pizzaria/README.md

 ## Usage

 Feel free to explore the different sections of the website to get an understanding of my skills and capabilities as a web developer.
-You can interact with the navigation menu, slider, shopping cart, and login form to experience the full functionality of the site.
+You can interact with the navigation menu, slider, demo shopping cart, and demo login form to experience the full functionality of the site.

 ## Credits